neuroneural/brainchop-cli/README.md

 # BrainChop

-BrainChop is a Python tool for brain segmentation using tinygrad.
+BrainChop is a lightweight tool for brain segmentation using tinygrad that runs on pretty much everything.

 ---